PKB-rogergallart/DataScience/Machine Learning/Supervised Learning/Classification/classification_metrics.md

   How good our model is at predicting positive classes.
   Focus on **actual positive classes** --> How many of the positive classes the model can predict correctly.

-There is a trade-off between them: increasing precision decreases recall and viceversa.
+There is a trade-off between Precision and Recall: increasing precision decreases recall and viceversa.

 ### F1 Score
 F1 Score = 2 * Precision * Recall / (Precision + Recall)